-(4 hours): The SEE Auditor course is designed to give participants the knowledge, training and tools required to evaluate the effectiveness of lifeguard and instructor supervision using Lifesaving Society SEE checklists.
+The SEE Auditor course (4 hours) is designed to give participants the knowledge, training and tools required to evaluate the effectiveness of lifeguard and instructor supervision using Lifesaving Society SEE checklists.

 Prerequisite: National Lifeguard and a minimum of 100 hours experience as a lifeguard or National Lifeguard Examiner or Aquatic Supervisor or Aquatic Manager.